List of Luther characters: Benny 'Deadhead' Silver

 DS Benny "Deadhead" Silver, played by Michael Smiley, was first introduced in Series 1, when Luther needed some technological expertise.
 In Series 2, he has become a full-time employee of the new Serious and Serial Crime Unit.
 He gets his nickname Benny Deadhead from his laid back nature.
 In his first appearance, as well as the final two episodes of Series 2, he is shown to have an interest in role-playing games as well as World of Warcraft.
 This knowledge comes in handy in Series 2, when the SSU is trying to catch twin killers for whom murder is part of a game.

+In Series 5, he becomes a more pivotal part of the cast in the criminal sideplot, using his tech skills to help Luther and a returning Alice Morgan against the threat of crime boss George Cornelius, who wants them both dead for the capture and later murder of his son.
+For his part, Cornelius finds and electrically tortures Benny for multiple days for his involvement before Luther finds and rescues him.
+Laying low at Mark North’s apartment to hide, Benny unknowingly tips Cornelius off to their location where he sends an enforcer against them.
+In one last act, Benny takes a stand against the enforcer but is murdered for his troubles, much to Luther’s horror.
+His death is avenged through the killing of the enforcer by Cornelius himself and later Cornelius’s own arrest by Schenk.

 Erin Gray

 DCI Erin Gray, played by Nikki Amuka-Bird, is a new member of the team in Series 2 as DS Grey.
 She is highly intelligent, capable and ambitious, She makes it clear in episode 1 she doesn't want her name tarnished like Ripley's, and she keeps her distance from Luther.
 Luther keeps her on because she is good at her job and eager to please.
-During a fire evacuation (a false alarm by Luther) she witnesses him leaving Shenk's office, she attempts to find evidence of wrong doing by having Shenks account audited, but Ripley eliminates the evidence to protect Luther.
+During a fire evacuation (a false alarm by Luther) she witnesses him leaving Shenk's office, she attempts to find evidence of wrongdoing by having Shenks account audited, but Ripley eliminates the evidence to protect Luther.

 Without evidence, she is accused of attempting to smear Luther and is humiliated when she confronts him.
 She leaves the Serious and Serial Unit under a cloud.
 Between Series 2 and 3 she joins anti corruption and is inexplicably promoted to Detective Chief Inspector; apparently missing the rank of Inspector completely.
 Working with Detective Superintendent George Stark in an investigation against Luther, Grey convinces Ripley to wear a wire to prove Luther is clean.
 She starts a fake relationship with Ripley to throw Luther off the scent.
 Grey is last seen being taken to hospital following an attack from the vigilante killer Tom Marwood.